Tico Zamora: Credits

 Tico Zamora has played guitar with, H.R. and Maureen Tucker.
 He has produced and played guitar and other instruments with various Berlin-based bands including Jingo de Lunch, Jan Josef Liefers, Jasmin Tabatabai, Mignon and Electrocute.

 His songs have been featured in movies such as HBO's Iron Jawed Angels, and Blood and Chocolate.
 Zamora has composed theme music for German television news and talk shows including Arabella Kiesbauer, Liebe Sünde, Nicole, Taff, and Bizz.

-Private life
+Personal life

 From 2003 to 2008, Tico Zamora was married to the German actress Jasmin Tabatabai.
 Their only child, Angelina Sherri Rose, was born on December 3, 2002.